Sergey Balovin: Biography

-In 2009 Sergey Balovin was invited to Jinan, China, to open his solo show.
-About a hundred paintings reflecting Chinese stereotype views of Russian contemporary art.
-Series deliberately beautiful landscapes with golden frames was a parody of 19th century Russian painting.
-The artworks were successfully sold in a few days and the artist decided to move to China for improve his financial well-being.
-But he soon realized he was becoming more focused on consumer demand than his own art vision.
-He decided to cease sales and, to prevent himself from repeating past mistakes, he performed «Euthanasia», a radical act, destroying his entire oil landscape exhibition, which had been painted according to consumer taste, with a bulldozer (allusion to the Bulldozer Exhibition).
+In 2009 Sergey Balovin was invited to Jinan, China, to open his solo show—about a hundred paintings reflecting Chinese stereotype views of Russian contemporary art.
+The series of deliberately beautiful landscapes with golden frames was a parody of 19th-century Russian painting.
+The artworks were successfully sold in a few days and the artist decided to move to China to improve his financial well-being.
+But he soon realized he was becoming more focused on consumer demand than his art vision.
+He decided to cease sales and, to prevent himself from repeating past mistakes, he performed «Euthanasia», a radical act, destroying his entire oil landscape exhibition, which had been painted according to consumer taste, with a bulldozer (an allusion to the Bulldozer Exhibition).
 The «Euthanasia» project was represented in IFA Gallery.

-In 2010, refusing to put price on his artworks, he launched "In Kind Exchange" where he drew portraits and exchanged them for currency free presents.
+In 2010, refusing to put a price on his artworks, he launched "In Kind Exchange" where he drew portraits and exchanged them for currency-free presents.
 In 2011 his "In Kind Exchange" project was selected for Sergey Kuryokhin Modern Art Award and in 2012 the artist was in residence at Swatch Art Peace Hotel.
 The project got amazing feedback in social media and he soon began to receive invitations from all over the world from people who wanted their portraits done.
-In 2013 finally ready, he started his Money Free World Trip, painting for food, lodging and transportation.
+In 2013 finally ready, he started his Money Free World Trip, painting for food, lodging, and transportation.
 The journey ensuing lasted 17 months and covered 36 countries and created over 5,000 portraits and got the same amount of gifts in return.

 Since 2015 he has been working with Claudia Beccato.
 They met on Sergey Balovin's "In Kind Exchange" tour in Europe.
-In the summer of 2016 they got married at Dukley European Art Community in Kotor, during their art residency program.
+In the summer of 2016, they got married at Dukley European Art Community in Kotor, during their art residency program.
 They celebrated their money-free wedding, opening the exhibition "The Wedding [as it should be]."
 The artists represented with collage on canvas all the elements of a classical wedding, without possessing anything and spending any penny.